Recognition of same-sex unions in Nigeria: Aftermath and arrests

 A case, Mr. Teriah Joseph Ebah v.
 Federal Republic of Nigeria, challenging the constitutionality of the law was dismissed by the Federal High Court in October 2014 for lack of standing.
 In 2018, several LGBT activists said that to their knowledge the law had not been used to convict anyone in any same-sex marriage-related case.
 According to the activists, this is because the law is "incoherent", and many cases involving suspected LGBT persons lack proper evidence, making it "impossible for prosecutors to present a winnable case and prove that any crime has been committed".
 Nevertheless, "because of this law, the police treat people in any way that they please.
 They torture, force people to confess, and when they hear about a gathering of men, they just head over to make arrests."
 In 2018, a group of 47 men were arrested in Lagos for allegedly being "initiated into a gay club".
 The men said they were attending a birthday party.
 This case was widely seen as a test case on whether the law could be used to prosecute.
 Judge Rilwan Aikawa of the Federal High Court dismissed the case for lack of evidence in October 2020.
 In October 2020, LGBT activists also used the End SARS protests in Nigeria to demand an end to marginalization of the LGBT community in Nigeria.

 The Kano State Hisbah Corps arrested 12 young men in January 2015 in Kano on suspicion of planning a same-sex wedding.
-The men denied it, saying they were planning a friend's birthday party.
+The men denied the charges, saying they were planning a friend's birthday party.
 Similarly, the police force arrested 11 young women in 2018 on charges of planning a lesbian wedding.
-The women refuted the charges, saying they were celebrating the appointment of their dance club's president.
+The women denied the charges, saying they were celebrating the appointment of their dance club's president.
 In December 2022, 19 people were arrested on similar charges.
 None of these cases have resulted in a conviction.
 In August 2023, 69 people were arrested in Warri for allegedly participating in a same-sex marriage.
 The police livestreamed the arrest on their Facebook page, a practice the Federal High Court had ruled illegal in 2022.
 They were released on bail the following month.
-In October 2023, 76 people were arrested in Gombe State on suspicion of planning a same-sex wedding.
+In October 2023, 76 people were arrested in Gombe on suspicion of planning a same-sex wedding.
+25 people were arrested in Kano in October 2025.

+State laws

+In September 2025, Governor Abba Kabir Yusuf introduced legislation to the Kano State House of Assembly to explicitly ban same-sex marriages under state law.
+"Under no circumstance will we allow acts that contradict our religion and traditions to take root in Kano.
+This government is duty-bound to protect the moral integrity of our society", said Yusuf, who added that the bill would specifically ban same-sex marriage and enforce strict penalties on "immoral" practices, including liwadi (homosexuality) and madugo (lesbianism).
+Similar legislation was also proposed in Cross River, and passed its second reading in the Cross River State House of Assembly in July 2026.